sensmetry/sysml-2ls/.github/README.md

 [![VSCode Marketplace](https://img.shields.io/badge/Download-VS%20Code%20Marketplace-brightgreen?logo=visualstudiocode)](https://marketplace.visualstudio.com/items?itemName=sensmetry.sysml-2ls)
 [![OpenVSX](https://img.shields.io/badge/Download-Open--VSX-brightgreen?logo=vscodium)](https://open-vsx.org/extension/sensmetry/sysml-2ls)

-_SysIDE_ (pronounced "seaside") provides SysML v2 language support in VS Code.
+---

+_SysIDE Community Edition (SysIDE CE)_ is a free and open source SysML v2 textual editing and analysis system, bringing rich SysML v2 language support to Visual Studio Code. _SysIDE CE_ can also be integrated into other aplications and automated workflows which need to interact with SysML v2 textual representations.

-_SysIDE_ includes a language server for SysML v2 and KerML [2024-02 release](https://github.com/Systems-Modeling/SysML-v2-Release/tree/2024-02) specifications.
-Together with VS Code, _SysIDE_ serves as integrated development environment (IDE) for SysML v2.
+The main enabling components of _SysIDE CE_ are a parser and a language server for SysML v2 and KerML [2024-05 release](https://github.com/Systems-Modeling/SysML-v2-Release/tree/2024-05) specifications.

-This extension provides:
+_SysIDE CE_ provides features such as:

-- autocompletion,
+- Semantic highlighting
-- code navigation,
+- Autocompletion
-- semantic highlighting,
+- Code navigation
-- formatting,
+- Formatting
-- syntax validation,
+- Real-time syntax and semantic validation
-- reference search,
+- Reference search
-- folding,
+- Folding
-- document symbols,
+- Document symbols
-- renaming,
+- Renaming
-- documentation on hover,
+- Documentation on hover
-- semantic validation.

-_SysIDE_ is built and maintained by [Sensmetry](https://sensmetry.com/), a company focused on ensuring the safety and reliability of mission & safety critical systems.
+_SysIDE CE_ is built and maintained by [**Sensmetry**](https://sensmetry.com/), a company focused on ensuring the safety and reliability of mission- & safety-critical automated systems.

-The initial version has been created as an R&D effort, and contributions are highly encouraged.
-To provide your contributions please see the [CONTRIBUTING.md](/CONTRIBUTING.md) document.
+_SysIDE CE_ is an open source project with contributions from user and developer community highly encouraged and welcome.
+For further information about the open source license, see [LICENSE](/LICENSE).
+To contribute, please see the [CONTRIBUTING.md](/CONTRIBUTING.md) document.

+## Editions

+There are two editions of _SysIDE_:
+- _SysIDE CE_ - free and open source version of _SysIDE_, enabling modern 'as code' modeling for everyone
+- _SysIDE Pro_ - a licenced version of _SysIDE_, providing advanced features & performance for power-users

+If you want to get in touch regarding any edition of _SysIDE_, reach out to Sensmetry at `syside(at)sensmetry(dot)com`

 ## Quick start

 1. Install the latest extension from the marketplace.
-2. Open a SysMLv2 (.sysml) file and the extension will activate.
+2. Open a SysML v2 (.sysml) file and the extension will activate.
-3. Upon the first activation a pop-up will be displayed asking you to either locate an existing SysMLv2 standard library (`sysml.library` directory from [SysML-v2-Release](https://github.com/Systems-Modeling/SysML-v2-Release/tree/2024-02/sysml.library) repository) or download it.
+3. Upon the first activation a pop-up will be displayed asking you to either locate an existing SysML v2 standard library (`sysml.library` directory from [SysML-v2-Release](https://github.com/Systems-Modeling/SysML-v2-Release/tree/2024-02/sysml.library) repository) or download it.
 The pop-up may also be disabled globally or in the workspace and the extension will continue without standard library support.

 ## Features

-The extension provides basic features to support SysMLv2 document editing:
+The extension provides basic features to support SysML v2 document editing:

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable-file no-inline-html -->